-The price of Talon's common shares is also likely to be significantly affected by short-term changes in iron ore or other relevant mineral prices or in its financial condition or results of operations.
-Other factors unrelated to the Company's performance that may have an effect on the price of Talon's common shares include the following: the value of Tlou and the ability of Tlou to list its shares on a stock exchange, which could impact the value of the Tlou Energy shares held by Talon; the extent of analytical coverage available to investors concerning the Company's business may be limited if investment banks with research capabilities do not follow the Company's securities; lessening in trading volume and general market interest in the Company's securities may affect an investor's ability to trade significant numbers of Talon's common shares; the size of the Company's public float may limit the ability of some institutions to invest in the Company's securities; and a substantial decline in the price of Talon's common shares that persists for a significant period of time could cause the Company's securities to be delisted, further reducing market liquidity.
+The price of Talon's common shares is also likely to be significantly affected by shortterm changes in iron ore or other relevant mineral prices or in its financial condition or results of operations.
+Other factors unrelated to the Company's performance that may have an effect on the price of Talon's common shares include the following: the value of Tlou and the ability of Tlou to complete its listing on the ASX, which could further impact the value of the Tlou shares held by Talon; the extent of analytical coverage available to investors concerning the Company's business may be limited if investment banks with research capabilities do not follow the Company's securities; lessening in trading volume and general market interest in the Company's securities may affect an investor's ability to trade significant numbers of Talon's common shares; the size of the Company's public float may limit the ability of some institutions to invest in the Company's securities; and a substantial decline in the price of Talon's common shares that persists for a significant period of time could cause the Company's securities to be delisted, further reducing market liquidity.